-There are several pros to doing the Everest base camp and along with the Gokyo lake trek.
+There are several pros to doing the Everest base camp and along with the Gokyo Lake trek.
 Firstly, you will get a chance to hike through the fresh territory.
 There is a lot of cultural and natural richness in the Khumbu region.
-Secondly, the alternative route gives you the chance to cross cho pass, Summit Gokyo Peak (5357m), Witness the magnificent Ngozumpa glacier, and visit the magnificent Gokyo Lakes.
+Secondly, the alternative route gives you a chance to cross cho pass, Summit Gokyo Peak (5357m), Witness the magnificent Ngozumpa glacier and visit the magnificent Gokyo Lakes.

 Finally, this comparatively longer trail is quieter than the main trail; which allows us to experience the remote part of the Himalayas.